paulohscwb/polyhedra/README.md

  <br><a href="https://paulohscwb.github.io/polyhedra/vr/cube.html">VR link</a>
  <h4>5.
 Tetrahedron</h4>
  <img src="ar/5.png" width="180px">
  <br><br>The tetrahedron has 4 triangular faces, 6 edges and 4 vertices.
 It has three equilateral triangular faces meeting at each vertex.
-The tetrahedron is also known as a triangular pyramid and it is the simplest of all the ordinary convex polyhedra and the only one that has fewer than 5 faces
+The tetrahedron is also known as a triangular pyramid and it is the simplest of all the ordinary convex polyhedra and the only one that has fewer than 5 faces.
  <br><a href="https://paulohscwb.github.io/polyhedra/vr/tetrahedron.html">VR link</a>